| RPM | Floor (%) | Knee (%) | Locked | Learn °F | Last seen |

 overshoot after transitions.
 If you see overshoot once the duty ramp catches up, increase

-PID Tracking Gain from its default until the overshoot disappears.
+PID Tracking Gain until the overshoot disappears.
 This is the

 back-calculation gain that bleeds the integrator down whenever the duty output is rate-limited.